yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 There is an online service that is designed specifically for creatives and musicians to sell digital products online, and it's called **[Gumroad](https://gumroad.com/)** (I know, random name that tells you nothing about what it is).

-There is nothing stopping you from selling your own music direclty to fans in a way that gives you about a 95% profit margin.
+There is nothing stopping you from selling your own music directly to fans in a way that gives you about a 95% profit margin.
 Gumroad takes 5% for processing each transaction, which, in my opinion, is totally worth it because it takes a lot more technical work than you realize to securely upload a file or folder in a way that blocks people from accessing it until they purchase it.
 Gumroad does all of that for you, and compared to the profit margins from one stream by one fan on a streaming service, it’s a no-brainer.

 If I were going to release an album (and maybe I will sometime), I would not only get it on every streaming platform I could, but I’d also come up with a bonus package that includes stems, samples, loops, instrument tracks, album artwork and liner notes, and just about anything else I could think of bundling with it, and sell it for significantly higher than the cost of the album itself.
 By doing so, I’d be increasing the value of my product, and increasing the potential to make money from my hard work and creativity.